My current research largely involves:

 Imperfect perception and stochastic choice in experiments, with Pablo Brañas-Garza, Elements in Behavioural and Experimental Economics, 2024, Cambridge University Press

-Stochastic choice and imperfect perception of line lengths: What is hiding in the noise? with Sean Duffy (May 2024) Supplemental Material
+Stochastic choice and imperfect perception of line lengths: What is hiding in the noise? with Sean Duffy, Journal of Economic Psychology, forthcoming Supplemental Material

 An economist and a psychologist form a line: What can imperfect perception of length tell us about stochastic choice? with Sean Duffy (July 2023) Supplemental Material